scottfitzhugh/grid-life/docs/ant-logic-language.md

 ## Variable References

-Instead of hard-coded values, you can reference the ant's current properties using variable references.
+Instead of hard-coded values, you can reference the ant's current properties using variable references in both **conditions** and **actions**.

 ### Basic Variable References